Haya-alsarhan/Asp.net/README.md

 ### Introduction

-This repository hosts the source code for the 3Box system to help team stay organized.<br>
+This repository hosts the source code for the 3Box system that's help team to stay organized.<br>

 ### Technical Stack